 Perry Mason might never have made prime time.

-years.
-In this excerpt from a 1974 interview he talks about how Perry Mason might well never have made it to prime time, instead becoming a daytime television soap opera.
+In a 1974 interview he talks about how Perry Mason might well have become a daytime television soap opera.
+But negotiations broke down with that network and Gardner struck a deal with CBS for Perry Mason to be a prime time drama.